advertisement

 Foreskin facts

 Loosing your Billy-beanie isn’t the end of the world.
 Circumcised men still retain full sexual function and normal erections.
-However, you do loose a section of your penis containing more than 15,000 nerve endings, which may mean you’re getting less pleasure when getting your groove on.
+However, you do lose a section of your penis containing more than 15,000 nerve endings, which may mean you’re getting less pleasure when getting your groove on.

 But for those of us that have them, the foreskin performs many important roles.
 It helps keep the glans protected and moist with emollient oils, and produces lubrication during sex or masturbation.
 The foreskin provides a gliding mechanism during intercourse, and also prevents possible friction and chaffing.